onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 God creates the World, and the World creates/evolves God

 What’s the fucking point if God is immutable

+> "If God had wanted to put everything into the world from the beginning, He would have created a universe without change.
+But He seems to have thought that a live universe with events unexpected even by Himself would be more interesting than a dead one." - [Karl Popper](https://x.com/TOKphysics/status/2052909656691900440)

 if god is the universe and we are emergent and have top-down causation - that means he is affected by us and is not immutable, and is not impassible because he is us - he feels through us